Your gift is 100% tax deductible

 There are ways to treat most chemo side effects.
 If your child has side effects, talk to the cancer care team so they can help.

-If you would like to learn more about clinical trials that might be right for your child, start by asking the doctor if your child’s clinic or hospital conducts clinical trials.
+If you would like to learn more about clinical trials that might be right for your child, start by asking your doctor if your clinic or hospital conducts clinical trials.
 See Clinical Trials to learn more.

-When your child has retinoblastoma, you might hear about other ways to treat it or treat symptoms from it.
+When your child has retinoblastoma, you might hear about other ways to treat the cancer or its symptoms.
 These may not always be standard medical treatments.
-These treatments may be vitamins, herbs, diets, and other things.
-You may be curious about these treatments.
+These treatments may be vitamins, herbs, special diets, and other things.
+You may wonder about these treatments.

-Some of them might help, but many have not been tested.
+Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
-Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.
+Talk to your child’s doctor about anything you are thinking about using, whether it is a vitamin, a diet, or anything else.

 Anyone with cancer, their caregivers, families, and friends, can benefit from help and support.
 The American Cancer Society offers the Cancer Survivors Network (CSN), a safe place to connect with others who share similar interests and experiences.
 We also partner with CaringBridge, a free online tool that helps people dealing with illnesses like cancer stay in touch with their friends, family members, and support network by creating their own personal page where they share their journey and health updates.